Language skills: French (written and spoken) at high school level.

 At the end of this learning unit, the student is able to :

--- Choose and use the fundamental methods and tools of calculation to solve mathematical problems.
+-- Choose and use the basic tools of calculation to solve mathematical problems.

 -- Recognise the fundamental concepts of important current mathematical theories.

--- Establish the main connections between these theories.
+-- Establish the main connections between these theories, analyse them and explain them through the use of examples.

 -- Argue within the context of the axiomatic method.

--- Construct a proof independently, clearly and rigorously.
+-- Construct and draw up a proof independently.

 Learning outcomes specific to the course.
 By the end of this activity, students will be able to: